ros2hp/grmgr/README.md

 # grmgr
-GoRoutine ManaGeR, **_grmgr_**, will maintain a fixed number of concurrent goroutine when it is instantiated in a for-loop.
+Whever there is an opportunity to instantiate an unknown number of goroutines, typically in a for-loop, **_grmgr_** (GoRoutine ManaGeR) can be used to constrain the number of concurrent goroutines to a fixed and constant number until it finishes.

-In the example below a stream of potentially thousands of nodes is read from a channel.
-Each node is passed into processDP which is executed as a goroutine.
+In the example below we have such a typical scenario where a stream of potentially thousands of nodes is read from a channel.
+Each node is passed to a goroutine, processDP().

-A grmgr limiter (limiterDP) is created with a value of 10, which sets the ceiling for the number of concurrent goroutines.

-The Control() method will block when the number of concurrent groutines reaching the ceiling value.
-It will be unblocked when one of the groutines finishes.
-In this way **_grmgr_** will maintain the number of concurrent groutines at the ceiling value.
+Rather than instantiate thousands of concurrent goroutintes the developer can create a  **_grmgr_** Limiter, specifying a ceiling value, and use the Control() method in the for-loop to constrain the number of concurrent goroutines.

 ```